Double X Point (XX-Point) Magic

 XX-Point is a unified ruleset that uses the current point list for X-Point Old School.
 Each player must build two decks that are unified legal meaning: no more than four of any one card, except basic lands, can appear across both decks, and no more than one of any restricted card can appear across both decks.
 Additionally, no more than ten points can appear in any one deck.
 You may have up to twenty points across both decks, but no more than ten points in each deck.
 Decks should be at least 60 cards and should not have sideboards.
 Each deck should be labeled Deck 1 and Deck 2.

 Matches are played best of three.
-For Game 1, each player will choose to play either of their two decks.
+For Game 1, before the play/draw coin flip, each player will choose to play either of their two decks.
 For Game 2, each player must play whichever deck they did not play in Game 1.
 If a Game 3 is required, each player will choose whether their opponent will play Deck 1 or Deck 2.
 The choices of each player are made in secret such that neither player knows the outcome until both players' choices are made.*

 There are no ties.
 At time, matches are put on a five turn clock.
 If a winner is not determined after five turns, players move to Chaos Orb flips.